coverclock/com-diag-hazer/README.md

     > socat OPEN:/dev/ttyUSB0,b115200 UDP6-SENDTO:[::1]:5555

+The RMC and GGA sentences contain UTC timestamps (and the RMC contains a DMY datestamp).
+Hazer rejects sentences for which time runs backwards.
+Although this should be impossible for the sentences in the stream from a GPS device, it is entirely possible for the UDP stream from a Hazer producer, since UDP packet ordering is not guaranteed.

 Hazer has been successfully tested with the following devices.

     USGlobalSat BU-535S4 (SiRF Star IV, 4800 8N1, ttyUSB)